HPLT 3.0: Very Large-Scale Multilingual Resources for LLMs and MT. Mono- and Bi-lingual Data, Multilingual Evaluation, and Pre-Trained Models: Monolingual Encoder--Decoders

 Our T5-like models serve two primary purposes: \begin{enumerate} \item to evaluate \HPLT{} quality as training data across a large number of languages; and \item to provide a family of comparable monolingual encoder--decoders trained on current data. \end{enumerate}

-As regards the second purpose, we note the only available encoder--decoder with multilingual capabilities is mT5 pretrained on the mC4 corpus \cite{xue-etal-2021-mt5}, and its instruction-tuned derivatives, e.g.\ \citet{muennighoff-etal-2023-crosslingual,ustun-etal-2024-aya}.
+As regards the second purpose, we note the only available encoder--decoder with multilingual capabilities is mT5 pretrained on the mC4 corpus \cite{xue-etal-2021-mt5}, and its instruction-tuned derivatives, e.g.\ mT0 \cite{muennighoff-etal-2023-crosslingual} and Aya \cite{ustun-etal-2024-aya}.
 Our collection of T5-like models is trained on more recent \HPLT{} datasets, which we believe to be substantially cleaner and more high-quality than mC4 (see our evaluation below).
-Thus, we hope that the NLP community will benefit from these novel models for the 57 languages that we currently support.
-In addition, language-specific models can be used to conduct comparative studies of LLM the learning process (we also publish intermediate checkpoints).
+Thus, we hope that the NLP community will benefit from these novel models.
+In addition, language-specific models can be used to conduct comparative studies of LLM learning process.
 Their size ($\approx$275M parameters each) allows for easy and computationally cheap deployment.
-Our models follow the setup of \citet{samuel-etal-2023-norbench}.

-\paragraph{Selection of Languages} Our choice of languages to train encoder--decoders on was motivated by their typological diversity.
-This means we aimed at covering as many different language families as possible.
-At the same time, we did not train models on extremely under-represented languages (less than $\approx$0.25M documents in our datasets).
-As a result, our set of 57 models covers the following language families: Indo-European, Sino-Tibetan, Japanese, Austronesian, Austro-Asiatic, Uralic, Altaic, Afro-Asiatic, Korean, Tai-Kadai, Dravidian, Kartvelian, Niger-Kongo, and Basque.

-\paragraph{Evaluation Results} We evaluate our T5-like models on two tasks: (i) named entity recognition (NER) using the WikiAnn benchmark \cite{rahimi-etal-2019-massively}, (ii) linguistic competence using the MultiBLiMP benchmark \cite{multiblimp}.
-Their performance was compared to the performance of the original mT5-base\footnote{\url{https://huggingface.co/google/mt5-base}} model and the language-specific BERT models\footnote{\url{https://huggingface.co/collections/HPLT/hplt-20-bert-models}} trained on the HPLT~2.0 datasets.
-For reference, we also demonstrate the performance of a much larger mT5-xxl\footnote{\url{https://huggingface.co/google/mt5-xxl}} model on the MultiBLiMP benchmark.
+\paragraph{Evaluation} We evaluate our T5-like models on two tasks: (i) named entity recognition with WikiAnn, (ii) linguistic competence with MultiBLiMP (NoCOLA for Norwegian).
+Their performance was compared to the performance of the original mT5-base\footnote{\url{https://hf.co/google/mt5-base}} model.
+We also demonstrate the performance of a much larger mT5-xxl\footnote{\url{https://hf.co/google/mt5-xxl}} model on the MultiBLiMP benchmark.